rwjblue/container-resolver-namespaces/README.md

 ## TODO

-* Make container aware of namespaces?
+* Make container aware of namespaces.

-  This may not be what we want actually.
-I am thinking that the container will likely need to simply manage multiple resolver instances hopefully in the container itself as `resolver:some-namespace`.
+* Possibly create a container proxy that implements the current container API, but automatically prefixes any lookups so that any lookups that do not contain `some-namespace@` before the type + name section are automatically assumed to be the current namespace.
 * Add a few helper methods to the resolver to allow looking up namespaces.
 * Add a few test helpers that can be used for creating the container
 * Copy `container` packages from `emberjs/ember.js` repo, and `ember-resolver` from `stefanpenner/ember-jj-abrams-resolver` repo.